SymfonyCasts/api-platform3/sfcasts/simpler-state-processor.md

 In the last tutorial, we learned that there are *two* ways to add a custom state provider or processor into the system.
-We used the first method a few minutes ago with the state provider: create a normal boring service... then set the `provider` option on `DragonTreasure` to point to it.
+We used the first method a few minutes ago with the state provider: create a normal boring service... use `#[Autowire] to inject the core services... then set the `provider` option on `DragonTreasure` to point to it.

 The *other* way - which we did in the last tutorial for this class - is to